Use the quicklinks below to jump to the desired section regarding transport in and around Kratie.

-Nowadays, buses, taxis and pickup trucks are the main form of transport, and below we've listed the bus prices from a few common destinations to Kratie.
-The bus stop is located in the centre of town, next to the river's main dock.
-Remember, everything's slightly cheaper in the rainy season, and taxis and pickup rides are negotiable, while bus trips are fixed price (though your guesthouse may add on a small surcharge if they arrange a ticket for you).
+Nowadays, buses, taxis and minivans are the main form of transport, and below we've listed the bus prices from a few common destinations to Kratie.
+The bus stop is located in the centre of town, just above the market.

 Kompong Cham: Same as bus to Phnom Penh, costs $5.